cj401-jw/code_example/README.md

 ```
 So as you can see it automaticaly creates folder for each value of search variable (parameter).
 The scrtucture
 of these folders are the same as after running `train.py`.
 If you need to try for example different building block for the same architecture than define several functions which will init models with different blocks in `*.py` file and set there names in `params.json`.
-Here is and example:
+Here is and example:</br>
 __model.py__:
 ```
 class SEpwBottleneckResidual():